Equipment available to our group

 4) Arc Lamp Power Supply LSN555

-In our laboratory reactions that require inert atmosphere are perfomed in Schlenk-lines.
-Nitrogen additionally passed through drying columns is used as an inert gas.
-The level of vacuum can be conveniently monitored by vacuummeters (Single Channel Vacuum Display coupled with Thermovac Transmitter TTR 91 from Leybold Vacuum).
+In our laboratory, reactions that require inert atmosphere are usually perfomed using Schlenk-lines.
+Inert gas nitrogen is additionally purified via a couple of drying columns.
+The level of vacuum is conveniently monitored by vacuummeters (Single Channel Vacuum Display coupled with Thermovac Transmitter TTR 91 from Leybold Vacuum).